johnchmura/Proof-of-Space/README.md

 Make File:

-make; make clean; make K=N

-make: Compiles all source files to be run via ./vault, ./hashgen, ./hashverify make clean: Clears out the compiled files make K=N: Compiles all source files and sets the number of records to the the value 2^N.
+make: Compiles all source files to be run via ./vault, ./hashgen, ./hashverify make clean: Clears out the compiled files
+K=N: Compiles all source files and sets the number of records to the the value 2^N.
+B=N: Sets number of buckets to 2^N
+R=N: Sets number of records per bucket to N

+Example usage - make K=32 B=17 R=11

+These are the only ways to change these numbers without going and changing values in the code.

 Running the compiled files: